 The page has been translated by Gen AI.

-Connecting to the Server
+Connect to Server

-When using a volume on the server, connection or disconnection work is required.
+When using a volume on the server, a connect or disconnect operation is required.

-Linux Operating System (NFS)
+Linux operating system (NFS)

 • Mount information: 10.10.10.10:/filestorage